This article will put your mind at ease if you worry about your Jack Russell having babies when you hadn’t planned it.

 How to tell if your Jack Russell is pregnant

 It should be pretty easy to tell whether they’re pregnant or not if you know what you’re looking for.
-Female Jack Russells have a gestation period of 62 days, which means that they’re pregnant for approximately two months.

 The most effective way to establish whether or not your Jack Russell is pregnant is to visit your veterinarian for a pregnancy test.
 The veterinarian can then confirm if your female dog is pregnant and if so when the litter is due.